peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

 ## Challenges to These Variables <a id="challenges">&nbsp;</a>

-Why look at eight different independent variables?
+Why look at eight different dependent variables?
 One reason was that we were interested in both partial meat elimination and full meat elimination.
 But another reason is that it’s really hard to figure out who exactly is vegetarian...

 #### First Problem: Vegetarians and Vegans Eat Meat <a id="vegeatmeat">&nbsp;</a>